Sudhishna18/DL-Autoencoder/README.md

-# DL- Convolutional Autoencoder for Image Denoising
+# DL- Developing a Neural Network Classification Model using Transfer Learning

 ## AIM
-To develop a convolutional autoencoder for image denoising application.

-## THEORY
-This code implements a **Denoising Autoencoder** using PyTorch to clean noisy images from the MNIST dataset.
-It uses a convolutional neural network architecture, where the encoder compresses the input image into a lower-dimensional representation, and the decoder reconstructs the original image from this compressed form.
-To train the model to remove noise, Gaussian noise is added to the clean images, and the network learns to recover the original from the noisy version.
-The training process uses **Mean Squared Error (MSE)** as the loss function to measure the reconstruction error and the **Adam optimizer** to update the model weights.
-The autoencoder is trained over multiple epochs using mini-batches of data for efficiency.
-After training, the model's performance is visually evaluated by displaying the original, noisy, and denoised images side by side.
+To develop an image classification model using transfer learning with VGG19 architecture for the given dataset.

 ## DESIGN STEPS
 ### STEP 1:

-Problem Understanding and Dataset Selection
+Import required libraries and define image transforms.

 ### STEP 2:

- Preprocessing the Dataset
+Load training and testing datasets using ImageFolder.

 ### STEP 3:

-Design the Convolutional Autoencoder Architecture
+Visualize sample images from the dataset.

 ### STEP 4:

-Compile and Train the Model
+Load pre-trained VGG19, modify the final layer for binary classification, and freeze feature extractor layers.

 ### STEP 5:

-Evaluate the Model
+Define loss function (BCEWithLogitsLoss) and optimizer (Adam).
+Train the model and plot the loss curve.

 ### STEP 6:

-Visualization and Analysis
+Evaluate the model with test accuracy, confusion matrix, classification report, and visualize predictions.
 ## PROGRAM

 ### Name: Sudhishna P